CartoDB/carto-vl/docs/guides/02-styling-points.md

 ### Point Size

 To adjust the point size, use the `width` property.
+This will set the point `diameter` in pixels.

+Remember there is a limitation in the total diameter (fill + stroke)  of **124px**.
+This means the maximun size never will exceed this limit.

 ```
 width: 5